kelpdude89/Basic-Pong/README.md

 Make sure [Love2D](https://love2d.org/) is installed.

-Download the compiled version from the releases section or compile yourself.
+Download the compiled version from the releases section and change from .zip to .love

+you can also compile yourself.